Chemistry in Nature

 b.
 Students without approved mandatory written exercises from previously semesters can not take exam.

-Examination supporting materials during the exam: non- programmable calculator (definite models decided by the Faculty of Mathematics and Natural Sciences).
+Examination supporting materials during the exam: Non-programmable calculator, according to permitted model listed in Faculty of Mathematics and Natural Sciences regulations.

 Compulsory work must be submitted within the given deadlines for the course.
 Approval of the compulsory work is necessary to get admittance to the written exam.